girtel/mecano_website/content/publication/_index.md

 ---

 <div style="text-align: center">
-Papers and documents published in frames of the SCOOTER project
+Papers and documents published in frames of the MECANO project

 </div>
 <br>